 For more information about Route Genius click here!

 Please note, when printing routes, only those created using our online route creation tool will create directions.
-In addition, printing is a MVP feature and requires a subscription to use.
+In addition, printing is an MVP feature and requires a subscription to use.

 Exporting a Route

 Routes and route data can be exported on the site.
-To export a route, log in to your MapMapFitness account and click on one of your individual routes under the "My Routes."
-To the right of the route is a box labeled "Route Info", inside is an option to export your route as a .gpx or .kml file.
+To export a route, log in to your MapMyFitness account and click on one of your individual routes under the "My Routes."
+To the right of the route is a box labeled "More", on the dropdown menu are options to export your route as a .gpx or .kml file.

 Bike Path Color Meanings

 The green lines that appear on site maps are bike paths.
 These can be turned on and off by checking the box in the Route Creation Toolbox when viewing or editing a route.
 The following is a listing of the bike path definitions:

 Dark green = multi-use trails (no motorized vehicles)